Fawa24/git-demo-repository/README.md

 # Hi everyone!

-This is repository I created to practise git
+This is repository I created to practise git.

+Git is the most popular VCS today